 The 50 Tasks

-Here are the tasks, taken from several sets that were shared and translated on Reddit.
+Here are the tasks as they were known in 2017-2018, taken from several sets that were shared and translated on Reddit.
 If you see any signs that a friend or loved one may be doing the tasks, please talk to them and consult law enforcement and a suicide hotline for help.

 Some media reports say that participants are required to send photos to a “curator” or a “whale” proving they did the tasks.
 The “whale” is often an older person who is manipulating them and does not do the tasks themselves.